Easy 3 Ingredient Self-Rising Flour Biscuits

 Self-Rising Flour Biscuits are the easiest biscuits you will ever make!
 The dough for these drop biscuits comes together in less than 10 minutes and uses only 3 ingredients: self-rising flour, salted butter, and milk or buttermilk!

-These are also “drop biscuits” meaning that you do not roll and cut them out.
-Just scoop them into a pan and bake!
-This means you also don’t get your counter all sticky and dirty with biscuit dough and flour.
+This type of biscuit is also called a “drop biscuit” meaning that you do not roll and cut them out.
+Simply scoop them into a pan and bake.

 Ingredients in Self-Rising Flour Biscuits